Flag of Nova Scotia: History

-The flag of Nova Scotia was reportedly first flown on its merchant vessels during the Age of Sail in the 19th century, but vexillologist Whitney Smith opines that these ambiguous accounts are doubtful.
+The flag of Nova Scotia was reportedly first flown on its merchant vessels during the Age of Sail in the 19th century, however vexillologist Whitney Smith opines that these ambiguous accounts are doubtful.
 The first documented usage of the coat of arms of Nova Scotia as a banner of arms was in June 1858 during a celebratory tribute at a cricket club, as stated by an article in the Acadian Recorder at the time and recounted in the Provincial Flag Act.
 Nova Scotia later acquiesced to a federation with the other colonies of New Brunswick and the United Province of Canada in 1867 under the British North America Act to form the Dominion of Canada.
 There was vociferous sentiment against Confederation in some parts of Nova Scotia, with a few of its residents flying flags at half-mast on July 1, 1867.
 The four provinces comprising the new Dominion were allocated individual coats of arms.
-However, the College of Arms, the heraldic authority in England, was apparently unaware of the earlier grant of arms to Nova Scotia in 1625.
+However, the College of Arms, the heraldic authority in England, was apparently unaware of the earlier grant of arms to Nova Scotia in 1625 by the Lyon Court, the heraldic authority in Scotland.
 Consequently, Queen Victoria issued a Royal Warrant on May 26 of the following year, conferring a different coat of arms on the new province.
 This consisted of a salmon and three thistles.